Cagliari is the capital of Sardinia, and it's situated in the south of the island, in the “Golfo degli Angeli”.

 Being Cagliari a city facing the sea, most of the traditional cuisine is based on sea food.
 Spaghetti with clams and “bottarga” (grated dry mullet eggs), linguine with sea urchins, “risotto alla pescatora”, Fregola (very small home-made pasta rolled into tiny balls, with saffron) with clams, Burrida (boiled dog-fish in vinegar with onions and walnuts), “Fritto misto” (mixed fried fish from the gulf, covered in flour), not to forget to taste “malloreddus” or “ravioli” alla campidanese (the latter being fresh pasta filled with meat sauce, or cheese and chards).
 Much appreciated, a classic of the sardinian inland tradition, is the roasted suckling piglet.

 All these dishes can be tasted with quality local wines (Vermentino, Nuragus or Cannonau), whether desserts (gueffus, candelaus, pardulas, pabassinas, pirichittus, amarettus) can be accompanied with a glass of sweet “Moscato”, Malvasia, Nasco, or “Mirto” (myrtle syrup).

 Cagliari has an animated night life.
 There are about a hundred among pubs, wine-bars, disco-pubs, were to listen to several music styles, having a drink and relaxing.
 In summer, the Poetto beach, full with small pubs get animated by a joyful crowd until late night, having dinner and listening to good music.

 By plane; Airport Cagliari Elmas “Mario Mameli”, located only 7 kilometres away from the city centre.
-There is a regular shuttle-bus connecting the airport to the centre of the city.

 For further information